MelquiEugenio/Jogo-dos-Animais-JS/README.md

 # Jogo-dos-Animais-JS
-Web browser game version of a game which uses a binary tree in JS.
+Web browser game version of a game which uses a binary tree in NodeJS.